- Smoother collaboration across teams and time zones

 Dropbox Business definitely made things simpler when we could centralise accounts.
 It’s a much smarter use of our funds.
 We’ve grown a lot and it takes a load off my plate.

-With Dropbox Business, employees collaborate more easily now that everyone has an enterprise account.
+With Dropbox team account, employees collaborate more easily now that everyone has an enterprise account.
 As the product and design teams communicate primarily through Slack, the messaging app’s integration with Dropbox Business lets users pull Photoshop and Sketch files from Dropbox directly into chats.
 “Product is constantly sending messages to our developers and saying ‘Oh, the Photoshop document has been updated’, and they already know which file we’re talking about because it was referenced earlier as a Dropbox link” says Billy Kiely, VP of Product.

 Weberman says that other employees who work mostly in Microsoft Office rely on the Dropbox badge.